reddy-epk/letter-calculator/README.md

-In this project, let's build a **Letters Calculator** by applying the concepts we have learned till now.
+Building a react **Letters Calculator** by using event listener's and class components

 ### Refer to the image below: